russellw/jsclean/README.md

 	Use semicolons.
 Default is true.

+- **sortCases**

+	Sort cases in switch statements, by test in alphabetical order.
+Default is true.

 - **sortProperties**

-	Sort the properties of object literals, by key in alphabetical order.
+	Sort properties of object literals, by key in alphabetical order.
 Default is true.

 - **trailingBreak**